MichaelDolezel/Nexis_audio_team3/README.md

 ![audio_output](https://github.com/MichaelDolezel/Nexys_audio_team3/blob/ad62c287599a18863b616133deb6df3945e61855/Images/audio_out.png)

-from our PWM output we sending digital signal to AUD_PWM and then sound of specified frequenci is created
+from our PWM output we sending digital signal to AUD_PWM and then sound of specified frequency is created

 <a name="modules"></a>